Social inclusion and poverty reduction

 Aspiring Communities Fund

 ACF will help enable community bodies and third sector organisations in Scotland’s most deprived and fragile communities to deliver and implement long term local solutions that address local priorities and need, increase active inclusion and build on the assets of local communities to reduce poverty and enable inclusive growth.

-This challenge fund is being delivered by Social Justice and Regeneration Division, with the Scottish Government as Lead Partner for the 2014-2020 European Social Fund (ESF) Programme.
+This challenge fund is being delivered by the Scottish Government as Lead Partner for the 2014-2020 European Social Fund (ESF) Programme.

 The application form and associated guidance is available from the links below.
 Please ensure you read all documents before completing the application form